If you and your spouse acquire rental property during the

 If you and your spouse want to continue operating the rental property and believe that you can work together after the divorce, you can then set up a legal agreement to manage the property and divide the proceeds.
-We recommend that you both ask your divorce attorneys to workout details on a property management agreement.
-A court cannot require parties to retain property in
+We recommend that you both ask your divorce attorneys to

 You and your spouse are not limited to these options.
 You may have other ways of dividing your rental property that are unique to your personal circumstances.